marinapapap/bank-tech-test/readme.md

 14/01/2023 || || 500.00 || 2500.00
 13/01/2023 || 2000.00 || || 3000.00
 10/01/2023 || 1000.00 || || 1000.00
 ```

 ## How To Run

-*To install the dependencies, run the following commands (assuming you have Node.js already installed):*
+To install the program and dependencies, run the following commands (assuming you have Node.js already installed):

 ```
 git clone https://github.com/marinapapap/bank-tech-test.git